All Episodes

 And that's why it has to be called a civil right.

-Because if you call something a civil right, no matter how wildly unpopular it is, then that opposition is bigotry.
+If you call something a civil right, no matter how wildly unpopular it is, then that opposition is bigotry.

-And therefore bigotry can be ignored.
+And therefore, bigotry can be ignored.

 Don't try this on your own out there.

-But you can't say that the reason gay marriage is being portrayed as a civil right because it allows opponents of it to be called bigots.
+But you can't say that the reason gay marriage is being portrayed as a civil right is because it allows opponents of it to be called bigots.

 And what do you do with bigots?